Indianapolis Child Medical Malpractice Attorneys

 Failed cleft palate surgery

 When a surgeon fails to advise a patient or their caregiver of the risks associated with a procedure or fails to obtain their consent to perform a procedure, the result may be medical malpractice.
 Cohen and Malad, LLP medical malpractice attorneys are investigating patient claims of failed cleft palate procedures performed by a pediatric plastic surgeon, Jason Blocksom, M.D., located in Indianapolis, Indiana.
 These claims involve the alleged failure of the surgeon to inform the parents that a palate lengthening procedure would be performed, including the risks involved with palate lengthening and repair surgery as well as the alleged failure to document the procedure on the patient’s medical record.
 Shortly after the surgery was performed the child’s palate split apart causing permanent disfigurement, extensive speech therapy, and requiring extensive reconstructive surgery.
-If you have questions or would like more information about these claims, please contact Greg Laker or Kelley Johnson at Cohen & Malad, LLP.
+If you have questions or would like more information about these claims, please contact Greg Laker at Cohen & Malad, LLP.

 Indiana Child Medical Malpractice Lawsuit